Cape Schanck , Mornington Peninsula, Victoria © Mornington Peninsula Regional Tourism

 "(I love Cape Schanck) for its raw and rugged coastline, paired with some of the most incredible bush walks you'll ever experience." – Chris Hemsworth

 Cape Schanck is located at the southern tip of the Mornington Peninsula, just over a one-hour drive from Melbourne.
 The cape fronts onto the waters of the Bass Strait, and sitting atop the rocky point is the Cape Schanck lighthouse.
-Tours of the lighthouse, with its rare stone spiral staircase, are conducted daily.
-From here, you can choose one of a variety of scenic walks, from a short loop of the lighthouse reserve to a 26-kilometre (16-mile) long trail through the Mornington Peninsula.
+Here, there is a variety of scenic walks, from a short loop of the lighthouse reserve to a 26km (16mi) long trail through the Mornington Peninsula.

 Julian Rocks, Byron Bay